Narcissistic Empaths and the Narcissist / Empath Relationship

-Narcissistic education coaches on Instagram are often people who have experienced narcissistic abuse, and when they haven’t fully healed from that abuse, they are usually still writing from a place of wounding and blame and have a tendency to dehumanize the abuser, which then creates an entire culture that writes off wounded people as irredeemably toxic, which naturally creates even more wounding.
+Narcissistic education coaches on Instagram are often people who have experienced narcissistic abuse, and when they haven’t fully healed from that abuse, they are usually still writing from a place of wounding and blame and have a tendency to dehumanize the abuser, which then creates an entire culture that writes off wounded people as irredeemably toxic, which naturally creates even more wounding by stigmatizing personality disorders.

-They also tend to give really bad advice to the people they’re allegedly trying to heal, because they, themselves, haven’t yet worked out how to heal, such as telling their clients, “You don’t love them.
+Some also tend to give really bad advice to the people they’re allegedly trying to heal, because they, themselves, haven’t yet worked out how to heal, such as telling their clients, “You don’t love them.
 It was just a trauma-bond.”
 This is actually a form of gaslighting.
 Coaches don’t know you and they don’t know whether or not you really loved your abuser or not, and they have no business telling you that you didn’t when they’ve never even had a real life conversation with you (I will die on this hill).
 What they should be telling you is that you perhaps have an unhealthy attachment to said person, and teach you how to compassionately detach without abusing yourself or vilifying anyone.

 I’ll never tell an abuse victim that they deserved what they got or that it was their fault, because none of us ever asks to be abused.
 Healing is a process as well, and we don’t need to make excuses for our abuser’s behavior, nor do we even have to forgive them.
 We can be angry and hurt and all of the complicated emotions in between and still learn to express those complex emotions in non-abusive ways.
 Expressing that pain in abusive ways is exactly what is occurring during narcissistic abuse.